You might have a vague idea of them being long dark kennels, with lots of dogs having litters at the same time.

 You will not have a good idea of her temperament, which is a key factor in the character he will grow up and develop.

-Although a bitch who is kept for breeding may appear to be in good health, it is not to her benefit to be mated every time she comes into season.
+Although a female dog who is kept for breeding may appear to be in good health, it is not to her benefit to be mated every time she comes into season.

 A Limited Life

-A bitch kept purely for breeding will also likely not be properly exercised each day, and will have the minimum required in terms of interaction and feeding.
+A female dog kept purely for breeding will also likely not be properly exercised each day, and will have the minimum required in terms of interaction and feeding.

 Every time you buy a puppy farm puppy, you give the breeder reason to continue treating the dogs under his care in a sub-standard fashion.
 So even if your puppy is fine, you are not helping the other animals in his care now or who will be in the future.